cran/modelr/README.md

 pipelines when modelling.
 It is designed primarily to support teaching the basics of modelling within the tidyverse, particularly in [R for Data Science](http://r4ds.had.co.nz/model-basics.html).

+Please see <http://tidymodels.org/> for a more comprehensive framework for modelling within the tidyverse.

 ## Installation